NoobsArePeople2/SFMLSoundTest/README.md

 # SFML Sound Test

 A simple test app for the SFML sound API.
-This app loads and plays sound effects and music tracks and tests all functions of the SFML sound API.

 Sounds are from [freesound.org](http://freesound.org) and licensed via [Creative Commons](http://creativecommons.org/).
 See `Resources/attribution.md` for complete list of attributions and licensing information for all audio tracks.